-Overall the sub-group finds that while there is significant regulatory activity, the initiatives do not successfully deal with all of the detriments outlined by the Payments Community.
-There is little to support customer assurance although some initiatives could improve transparency.
+Overall the sub-group finds that while there is significant regulatory activity, the initiatives do not successfully deal with all of the detriments outlined by the Payments Community, although many are addressed in some form.
+There is currently little to support customer assurance although some initiatives could improve transparency.
 There is limited support for e-invoicing which could hinder improved payment services for SMEs and corporates (and the associated benefits of liquidity and growth).